-Simple active ingredients
+It has simple active ingredients

 Another potential benefit is that Lipozene is a relatively simple form of weight loss supplement.

-While some pills may contain stimulants, laxatives, or other additives, the only active ingredient in Lipozene is glucomannan.
+Although some pills may contain stimulants, laxatives, or other additives, the only active ingredient in Lipozene is glucomannan.

-For this reason, the product may be an option for people looking for more straightforward ingredients to help them with weight loss.
+So, the product may be an option for people looking for more straightforward ingredients to help them with weight loss.

 Reactions from other ingredients

-While glucomannan and konjac root are not common allergens, some people may be more sensitive to the added ingredients in Lipozene.
+Although glucomannan and konjac root are not common allergens, some people may be more sensitive to the added ingredients in Lipozene.